hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
-metaTitle: "Course Introduction | PostgreSQL"
+metaTitle: "Course Introduction | PostgreSQL Tutorial"
 metaDescription: ""
 ---

-This course is a super-fast introduction to setting up PostgreSQL.
+This course is a super-fast introduction to learning about key concepts of PostgreSQL and setting it up for app development.

 ## What will I learn?

 This course will help you understand the different Postgres features, when and how to use them, and is an ideal starting point before diving into advanced topics.

-1. Intro to PostgreSQL
+- Intro to PostgreSQL
-    a.
-SQL
-    b.
-Relations (one-one, one-many, many-many)
-    c.
-Core Concepts
+- Database Core Concepts
-2. Database
-    a.
-Schema
-    b.
-Tables, columns (data-types), primary keys
-    c.
-Relations & Joins
-    d.
-Constraints
-3. Data Modelling
+- Data Modelling
-4. Installation
+- Setup and Installation
-    a.
-Setup postgres (locally or deploy on heroku)
-    b.
-Connection string
-    c. use psql to connect and try out commands
-    d.
-Demo schema with data
-    e.
-Import using psql
-5. Try it out
+- Try out SQL Statements
-    a.
-Simple select, insert, update, delete statements.
-    b. where, order_by, limit, offset
-6. Create and Alter Statements
+- Create and Alter Statements
-    a.
-Create and alter tables
-    b.
-Alter columns, primary keys
-    c.
-Sequences and increments
-    d.
-Constraints
-7. Postgres Views
+- Postgres Views
-    a.
-Data transformation with views
-8. Postgres Triggers
+- Postgres Triggers
-    - When to use triggers?
-    - What is a trigger and how it works
-    - Examples of triggers
-9. Joins
+- Joins
-    a.
-Getting related data from two tables
-10. Advanced
+- Advanced
-    a.
-Handling Date and Time
-    b.
-Transactions
-    c.
-Indexes
-    d.
-Backup/restore

 ## What do I need to take this tutorial?